mindspore-ai/docs/docs/mindspore/source_en/design/distributed_training_design.md

 2. Gradient aggregation

     - [grad_reducer.py](https://gitee.com/mindspore/mindspore/blob/master/mindspore/python/mindspore/nn/wrap/grad_reducer.py): This file implements the gradient aggregation process.
 After the input parameter `grads` is expanded by using `HyperMap`, the `AllReduce` operator is inserted.
 The global communication group is used.
 You can also perform custom development by referring to this section based on your network requirements.
 In MindSpore, standalone and distributed execution shares a set of network encapsulation APIs.
 In the `Cell`, `ParallelMode` is used to determine whether to perform gradient aggregation.
-For details about the network encapsulation APIs, see the `TrainOneStepCell` code implementation.

 ## Automatic Parallelism